alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ## CLR internals

-Let's start from a high-level analysis and try to understand how the code performs.
+Let's start from the high-level analysis and try to understand how the code performs.
 PerfView is the best tool for the high-level general purpose analysis.
 What we need is to create an isolated console application that executes the code in a loop with close to production usage.
-Let's launch PerfView and profile the application using it.
+Let's launch PerfView and profile the application using its functional UI.

 ![PerfViewCollect]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/PerfViewCollect.png)